gaobaoding/gaobaoding.github.io/content/publication/corl/index.md

 # Summary.
 An optional shortened abstract.
 summary: In this work, we propose a few-shot pose estimation (FSPE) approach called SA6D, which uses a self-adaptive segmentation module to identify the novel target object and construct a point cloud model of the target object using only a small number of cluttered reference images.

-tags: [6D pose, self-supervised learning, few-shot learning]
+tags: [6D pose estimation, self-supervised learning, few-shot learning, sim2real]

 # Display this page in the Featured widget?
 featured: true